Affixiation/backdoor-v4/README.md

 [superblaubeere27's obfuscator](https://github.com/superblaubeere27/obfuscator)
 is really good too but it doesn't rename public fields or methods
-Obfuscation is not required, it just makes it harder for the victim to realize that their server is being back doored
+Obfuscation is not required, it just makes it harder for the victim to realize that their server is being back doored.
+If you are running 1.17 remember to set debug to false in Main.java.